accellera-official/cci/examples/build-msvc/READMEcommandlinemsvc.txt

    vsvars.bat 2010 amd64  # load 64-bit tools for MSVC 10.0
    vsvars.bat 11.0        # load default (x86) tools for MSVC 2012
-   vsvars.vat x86_amd64   # load x64 cross-tools for MSVC 2005
+   vsvars.bat x86_amd64   # load x64 cross-tools for MSVC 2005

 4. You can then use the Microsoft tool nmake, e.g.